Rozer-Mutum/parameter_jenkins/README.md

 # demo
-hello everyone !
+echo "hello everyone !"

-see the change
+echo "see the change"